vuepress-theme-hope/vuepress-theme-hope/docs/feed/src/config/channel.md

 - Type: `string`
 - Recommended to set manually: **Yes**

 A picture presenting the channel.
-It is recommended to set a square picture with a size not smaller than 512×512.
+A square picture with a size not smaller than 512×512 is recommended.

 ## channel.icon

 - Type: `string`
 - Recommended to set manually: **Yes**

-An icon representing a channel, it is recommended to set a square picture, the size is preferably not less than 128×128, and the background color should be transparent.
+An icon representing a channel, a square picture, with not less than 128×128 in size, and transparent background color is recommended .

 ## channel.author